 3. User registration process

 You can register for Kin using your email address or through "social sign-on" (Google or Facebook).
 Easy.

 3.1.
 To use Kin, you must complete the necessary registration process and acquire a profile.
 You can only have one profile.
 You also agree to provide accurate, current and complete information when registering and to update it when it changes.

 3.3.
-To protect your privacy and security, Kin takes reasonable steps to verify your identity by only allowing access via an emailed link, which you must access on the same device that you use the Kin app on.
+To protect your privacy and security, Kin takes reasonable steps to verify your identity when you access the app.
+You can do this via Google or Facebook, or an emailed link, which you must access on the same device that you use the Kin app on.

 3.4.
 By entering your personal information on Kin, you confirm that you are the person using Kin.
 You are responsible for your profile and everything that is done with it, and you should not share your login details or password with anyone.